Yancey-Blog/BLOG_DESKTOP/README.md

 ## Introduction

-This is the second blog website I wrote, The first version was released in March 2018 which wrote by Django and Bootstarp.
+This is the second blog website I wrote, The first version was released in March 2018 which wrote by Django and Bootstrap.
 With the booming of SPA, I decided to write a react version and add some new features.
 After about two months of design and coding, the second version was released.

 Mainwhile, I also wrote a [CMS](https://github.com/Yancey-Blog/BLOG_CMS/) to manage and operate the data.
 You can click the link to fork.